 Please see PNWU's Liability Insurance and Exposure Risk webpage for sections Bloodborne Pathogen Training, Bloodborne Pathogen Exposure and Post-Exposure Prophylaxis procedures, and Procedures for Evaluating the Circumstances Surrounding an Exposure Incident.
-Students upload the training certificate of completion to Exxat each time training is completed.
+Students upload the annual training certificate of completion to Exxat each time training is completed.
 Further training may be required by the clinical education site.

 Students must sign off in Exxat to acknowledge they understand there are associated risks for communicable disease (Hepatitis, HIV, etc.) while performing patient care as a student physical therapist.
-Incidents of exposure during ICEs or FTCEs should be promptly reported to the DCE.
+Incidents of exposure during ICEs or FTCEs should be promptly reported to the DCE and the steps should be followed per the PNWU's Liability Insurance and Exposure Risk webpage which includes a link to complete the Student Report of Injury form.